pulibrary/lux/docs/installing-lux.md

 #### Step 8

-If you are not using TurboLinks, replace what is in that file with the following code:
+If you _*are not using TurboLinks*_, replace what is in that file with the following code:

 ```html
 import Vue from 'vue/dist/vue.esm'